coredns/coredns.io/content/blog/coredns-002.md

     }
     ~~~

-* middleware/auto: similar to the *file* middleware, but automatically picks up new zones.
+* plugin/auto: similar to the *file* plugin, but automatically picks up new zones.
   The following Corefile will load all zones found under `/etc/coredns/org` and be authoritative
   for `.org.`: